UnknownBuild/Coral/README.md

 * Call You To Sleep: broadcast sleep request to remind other players when player lying in bed.
 * Death Information: broadcast the death address when player died.
 * Highlight Player: highlight player and broadcast address.
+* Message Of The Day: send system message when player join in game.

 ## Installation and Usage